rocky-linux/documentation/docs/books/admin_guide/06-users.md

 !!! note

-    In addition to using `gpasswd -a` to add users to a group, you can also use the `usermod -G` or `usermod -AG` mentioned earlier.
+    In addition to using `gpasswd -a` to add users to a group, you can also use the `usermod -G` or `usermod -aG` mentioned earlier.

 ### `id` command